pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-iac-aws/index.md

 # The content of the hero section.
 hero:
     # The title text in the hero.
 This also serves as the pages H1.
-    title: "Getting started with Infrastructure as Code on AWS"
+    title: "Getting Started with Infrastructure as Code on AWS"
     # The image the appears on the right hand side of the hero.
     image: "/icons/containers.svg"